Promote Safety - Serve Community - Protect Life

 Les Fugate - Chief Building Inspector

-Vaughn Hugen - Deputy Electrical Inspector II/Plans Review
+Vaughn Hugen - Chief Electrical Inspector

 David Jones - Code Enforcement Officer I